Sharpie/RTikZDevice/README.md

   which are viewport-centric, to absolute device coordinates are handled by a new function `gridToDevice`.

+- Support has been added for the `dev.capabilities` function scheduled to appear in R 2.14.0.

 #### Bug Fixes

 - Fixed a bug where the outline of the background bounding box was being drawn